I export seafood from Great Britain

 - The requirement to have in place a permanent documented procedure based on HACCP principles

-12. I export composite products containing seafood from Great Britain to the EU and Northern Ireland.
-Will my export procedures change from 1 January 2021?
+11. Are there specific requirements for exporting composite products containing seafood from Great Britain to the EU and Northern Ireland?

 Composite food products contain a mix of processed products of animal origin (POAO) and plant products (used as a main ingredient - not just added for flavouring or processing).
-More information about what constitutes a composite food product can be found here.
+More information about what constitutes a composite food product.

 If your product is not exempt, you must: